jsaroni/deepAI_pic_restore/README.md

 # you also need to install the realesrgan package
 pip install realesrgan

+# Then download a trained model GFPGANCleanv1-NoCE-C2.pth from my google drive https://drive.google.com/drive/u/0/my-drive or from https://github.com/TencentARC/GFPGAN

-# To restore a picture.
-Results are stored in results.
+# To restore a picture use the following.
+Results are stored in the results directory.
 python inference_gfpgan.py --upscale 2 --test_path inputs/whole_imgs --save_root results